Pickled Red Onions

 Total Time 2 hours 10 minutes

-Pickled Red Onions are so easy to make with salt, sugar, peppercorns, and white wine.
+Pickled Red Onions are so easy to make, you can always have some on hand for toppings.
 Perfect to use for tacos, salads, or sandwiches.

 This onion recipe is the perfect Side or topping to add to a variety of your favorite dishes.
 Serve it alongside your favorite Mexican meals like Chicken Tacos or Carnitas Tacos.
 You can also use the onions as a Sandwich filling and in so many other delicious recipes!